Make66/typo3-ext-info/Documentation/Index.rst

 **Extension Manual**

-This documentation is for the TYPO3 extension info.
+This documentation is for the TYPO3 extension sysinfo.

 **For Contributors**